pan-danio/ntrip-nearest/Readme.md

 ## 🚀 Getting Started

 1. Clone the repository
+2. *(Optional)* Run the update script: `node util/getMounts.js`
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser
-3. Allow location access when prompted
+4. Allow location access when prompted

 ## 📝 Note

 This tool works with the Polish ASG-EUPOS NTRIP Caster network.
 Mount point data is stored locally in JSON format.

+The script can be easily modified to work with different Caster networks.

 ## 📄 License